...the coming year may well be remembered

 Figure 3.
 Internet business model

 In 2017, the Internet industry will also try to avoid ad hoc solutions and aim for more predictable and formal arrangements.
-Since the current lack of rules is not favourable for Internet companies, new governance arrangements could provide them with more predictable and formalised ways of handling government requests for access to users’ data.
+New governance arrangements could provide them with more predictable and formalised ways of handling government requests for access to users’ data.
 Such a move would not be in line with the typical business approach of minimising regulations, in particular international ones.

 Public-private partnership could be a compromise arrangement which would ensure the protection of public interest in cybersecurity matters and avoid heavy regulatory pressure on the Internet industry.
 A potential inspiration could be found in the Montreux process, a public-private partnership aimed at providing international governance of private military and security companies.